ARaie/qa-home-assignment/README.md

 # Running the  application

 1. Clone the repository.
-2. Compile and Run application Visual Studio 2022.
+2. Compile and Run application in Visual Studio.
 3. Verify unit and integration tests in Visual Studio, Docker or in GitHub Actions CI pipeline.